 ΙΙ.
 Andante cantabile

-The second part, Andante cantabile, is in a calm, singing style, as its characterization states.
-The expressive melody first introduced by the violins and then interpreted by the soloist, remains one of the most beautiful and expressive parts ever written for trumpet.
+The second movement unfolds in a calm, singing style, as indicated by its marking.
+The lyrical theme is first introduced by the violins and then taken over by the solo trumpet.
+This movement is widely regarded as one of the most expressive and beautiful slow movements ever written for the instrument, revealing a warm, vocal quality rarely associated with the trumpet before this period.

 ΙΙΙ.
 Allegro